 P/FDS participants with needs in excess of the individual cost limit are also informed of other funding options for needed services, including state-only dollars and third party insurances.
-Participants are also referred to other services and supports in their communities.

-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.

-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.

-Other Type of Limit.
-The state employs another type of limit.
-Describe the limit and furnish the information specified above.
+Participants are also referred to other services and supports in their communities. authorized for each dual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services specific participant. attion specified above. assigned to funding Level of Support.
+Based on an assessment process and/or other factors, participants are levels that are limits on the maximum dollar amount of waiver services. ation specified above. ~ - nit.
+The state employs another type of limit. v - and furnish the information specified above.